nielskrijger/node-url-permissions/README.md

     https://api.example.com/articles/article-1/comments/comment-1:read
     ```

-2. **Parameters**: parameters are optional attribute-based restrictions and are  very similar to url query parameters.
+2. **Parameters**.
+Parameters are optional attribute-based restrictions and are  very similar to url query parameters.

     For example, the permission `/articles:read` grants read access to all articles whereas: